samaea/Surface-FAQ-Bot-Workshop/README.md

 ### 3 Final Wrap Up

-You have successfully created your own Image Analyser Bot, congrats!
+You have successfully created your own Surface FAQ Bot, congrats!
 This guide will stay publicly available, so if you wish to create a demo for internal or external meetings, you can do so by performing the steps within your Azure Subscription since the Lab Service will be shut down after MS Ready to avoide costs.

 Worth mentioning: developing a chatbot like you just did within an hour or so, would not be possible with the Azure PaaS Services and templates we were using.
 This is a huge benefit for the application development teams and accelerate pilots and new projects.